Coaching and Tutoring Venue:

 Please note: A refund will not be given if the student discontinues lessons before the payment for the lesson has been used.

-Students (or parents if student is a dependent child) are expected to pay for cost of learning/study materials recommended by the coach/tutor, such as workbooks, textbooks or Music books.
+Students (or parents if student is a dependent child) are expected to pay for cost of learning/study materials recommended by the coach/tutor, such as workbooks, textbooks, Music books and practice exams.
 This includes examination enrolment costs with an external assessor and musical instrument servicing fees (of the student’s musical instrument).
+The coach or tutor will provide to students free resources when and where appropriate.

 Group lessons are to be paid, in advance, monthly or termly.